-Firm becomes Stifel, Nicolaus Investment Company TOCK EXCILIA HOSE ORC SIZY MIDWI DUCT ROF WHERE SOCIA HONOR ND JUST AN A CIA 5 A MARKET FOR LISTE AND EQUITABLE PRINCIPLES OF TRADE AND HIGH STANDARDS OF CO.
-AND INTEGRITY ARE MAINTAINED OBJECT THIS CERTIFICATE OF MEMBERSHIP IS ISSUED TO BUSINESS PREVAIL.
-JOHN W. BUNN NCORPORAT Stifel opens first branch in Chicago 1931 NUMBER OF STREEK EXC Stifel, Nicolaus 50th Anniversary Stifel, Nicolaus & Co., yesterday observed its fiftleth anniversary.
-The firm's headquarters, on the blird floor of Beatmen's Bank Building, received felicitations, in-cluding many floral tributes, from various parts of the country.
-Estabilished February 19, 1890, as Althelmer & Rawlings, the name was changed to the present style in 1916, Two of its founders, Herman C, Stifel and Henry Nicolaus, have alnee been aucceeded by their sons, Arnold G. Stifel, who is president, and Louis J. Nicolaus who is vice president.
-L. M. Forster, J. D. Murphy Tuthill Ketcham and Frank V. Bowen are vice presi-dents, the latter three at the Chi-cago branch office, and John Nie-moellor is secretary-treasures.
-The Chicago office was opened in Novemben of 1931, when many businesses generally was contract.
-November of 1931, when many businesses generally was contract-ing instead of coxpanding.
-Stifel, Nicolaus & Co.'s name has been prominent in a number of civic development projects here as civic development projects here as well as in other parts of the United States.
+NEWS STREEK EXC Stifel, Nicolaus 50th Anniversary Stifel, Nicolaus & Co., yesterday observed its fiftleth anniversary.
+The firm's headquarters, on the third floor of Boatmen's Bank Building, received felicitations, including many floral tributes, from various parts of the country.
+Established February 19, 1890, as Altheimer & Rawlings, the name was changed to the present style in 1915.
+Two of its founders, Herman C. Stifel and Henry Nicolaus, have since been succeeded by their sons, Arnold G. Stifel, who is president, and Louis J. Nicolaus who is vice Arnold G. Stifel, who is president, and Louis J. Nicolaus who is vice president.
+L. M. Forster, J. D. Murphy Tuthill Ketcham and Frank V. Bowen are vice presidents, the latter three at the Chicago branch office, and John Niemoeller is secretary-treasurer.
+The Chicago office was opened in Novemben of 1931, when many businesses generally was contracting instead of expanding.
+Stifel, Nicolaus & Co.'s name has been prominent in a number of civic development projects here as well as in other parts of the United well as in other parts of the United States.
 Together with associates, it purchased in 1909 \$3,000,000 St. Louis municipal bridge bonds and in March, 1915, \$2,750,000 of the same obligation, making possible the completion of the Municipal Free Bridge.
-In 1930, the firm formed the Greater St. Louis Corporation for the purpose of pur-chasing \$22,000,000 benefit judg-ments from the City of St. Louis in order to facilitate the public improvements involving the widening of the principal downtown streets in St. Louis, while in May, 1936, the company purchased the Jefferson National Expansion Memorial bonds. honds.
-In January, 1936, Stifel, Nicolaus & Co., Inc., headed the ayndicate which successfully consummated the refunding program for Cook County (Chicago), and the Cook County Forest Preserve District, involving a total refunding and un-derwriting of about \$60,000,000, Innovation indeed was evident in 1930, when trying times for St. Louis required even greater creative response.
+In 1930, the firm formed the Greater St. Louis Corapration for the purpose of purporation for the purpose of purporation for the purpose of purp poration for the purpose of pur-chasing \$22,000,000 benefit judg-ments from the City of St. Louis in order to facilitate the public improvements involving the widening of the principal downtown streets in St. Louis, while in May, 1936, the company purchased the Jefferson National Expansion Memorial bonds.

+In January, 1936, Stifel, Nicolaus & Co., Inc., headed the syndicate which successfully consummated the refunding program for Cook County (Chicago), and the Cook County Forest Preserve District, involving a total refunding and underwriting of about \$60,000,000.
+Innovation indeed was evident in 1930, when trying times for St. Louis required even greater creative response.
 Stifel succeeded by proposing the formation of a financing company to purchase necessary properties needed for improvement projects in the city.
 The firm was praised for its new ideas and its civic spirit and leadership.
 Perhaps the most poignant indicator of the firm's optimism and success during the economically depressed '30s was the opening of a branch office in Chicago, the firm's first office outside of St. Louis.
-Change came suddenly when Herman Stifel's death marked the beginning of the '40s, and in January of 1941, Arnold Stifel resigned.
+Change came suddenly when Herman Stifel's death marked the beginning of the '40s, and in January 1941, Arnold Stifel resigned.
 Louis was appointed chairman.
 Though the events closed a significant chapter in the firm's history, the legacy left by the Stifels is a lasting one.

 Soon the firm would celebrate its 50th anniversary, along with the formation of the Midwest Stock Exchange.
-With its large number of specialist "books" and membership on the Board of Directors, Stifel played an important role in the prosperity of the Midwest Stock Exchange, the forerunner to the Chicago Stock Exchange.
+With its large number of specialist "books" and membership on the board of directors, Stifel played an important role in the prosperity of the Midwest Stock Exchange, the forerunner to the Chicago Stock Exchange.